-It’s not every day that an Airbus A380 lands at Pittsburgh International Airport, so when one touched down last winter, the sight of the world’s largest passenger plane delighted aviation enthusiasts around the region.
+It’s not every day that an Airbus A380 lands at Pittsburgh International Airport, so when one diverts to PIT, the sight of the world’s largest passenger plane delights aviation enthusiasts around the region.

-With some of the longest runways in the region, PIT can accommodate aircraft of all sizes — even the four-engine Emirates A380 that was headed for New York’s JFK airport from Dubai.
-The double-deck, wide-body jet diverted to PIT because of a winter storm affecting air traffic in New York, landing for what the industry calls a “gas-n-go” — essentially, refueling before taking off for another airport.
+With some of the longest runways in the region, PIT can accommodate aircraft of all sizes — even the four-engine A380.
+The double-deck, wide-body aircraft has diverted to PIT on carriers including Air France and Emirates for storms affecting air traffic along the East Coast.

 Diversions occur when an aircraft must alter its destination because of a variety of circumstances, including medical emergencies onboard, inclement weather and mechanical failures.
 And with an FAA-reported 43,000 daily flights across the United States, both airports and airlines alike must be prepared to accommodate diversions.

-The Emirates flight was one of roughly 450 diversions at Pittsburgh International in 2018.
-Because of PIT’s location, size, runway lengths and equipment, the airport has become an ideal location for diverted aircraft to land, said Bill Calhoon, PIT’s operations duty manager.
+Last year, PIT accommodated roughly 450 diversions in 2018.
+Because of the airport’s location, size, runway lengths and equipment, the airport has become an ideal location for diverted aircraft to land, said Bill Calhoon, PIT’s operations duty manager.

 “We are far enough away that we don’t have the same weather conditions as New York and the D.C. area, but we are close enough that when aircraft divert to Pittsburgh, it’s hopefully less of a burden,” said Calhoon.